vytenisu/api-mount-client/README.md

 Basically it should feel as if server-side API methods are called directly.

-This library is based on [api-link](http://npmjs.com/package/api-link) which is dedicating request functionality to either browser's _fetch_ API or a globally available _fetch_ method in a Node.js environment (often [node-fetch](https://www.npmjs.com/package/node-fetch))
+This library is based on [api-link](http://npmjs.com/package/api-link) which is dedicating request functionality to either browser's _fetch_ API or a _node-fetch_ in a Node.js environment.

 ---